- Help with stress, anxiety or depression

 Guided self-help is where you work through a self-help workbook or computer course with the support of a therapist.

-You can get psychological therapies, including guided self-help, on the NHS.
+You can get psychological therapies, including guided self-help.

 If you prefer, you can talk to your GP and they can refer you and share relevant information about you.